resources / blog /

 • Shipping damage: report it immediately (within 3-7 days of delivery).

-Step 5: Describe clearly
+Step 5: Describe the issue clearly

 • Use simple, factual language, “left arm frame creaks,” “stain visible after spill,” etc.